Stemer114/GLCDFileTools/README.md

 You can pass bin2hex.pl any binary file you like, it is not especially designed for bmp files.

-The resulting C-file follows the layout of the C files for the lib stm32_ub_graphic by admin_ub (http://mikrocontroller.bplaced.net/wordpress/?page_id=744) and can be readily used with this lib.
+By default, the resulting C file uses a generic layout.
+By uncommenting the include and the struct type, you can use it directly with ub_lib for graphic LCDs

+(see stm32_ub_graphic by admin_ub (http://mikrocontroller.bplaced.net/wordpress/?page_id=744)

-If you require a different layout for your C file, you can easily adapt the here documents in the script or the resulting C file.
+If you require a different layout for your C file, you can easily adapt the here documents in the perl script or the resulting C file.

 The script does no size or range checks and has only been tested with relatively small bmp files.